 Knowing what to do if you see a bear while hiking can help you stay safe if you ever encounter one on your travels.
 Bear spray is a great form of hiking animal protection if you plan to explore bear-populated areas, but you can also keep the following bear safety tips in mind:

-• Talk calmly.
+- Talk calmly.

-• Slowly wave your arms above your head.
+- Slowly wave your arms above your head.

-• Do not scream, make loud noises or make sudden movements.
+- Do not scream, make loud noises or make sudden movements.

-• Make yourself appear as large as possible.
+- Make yourself appear as large as possible.

-• Do not run or climb a tree.
+- Do not run or climb a tree.

-• Walk sideways.
+- Walk sideways.

-• Never get between a mother bear and her cubs.
+- Never get between a mother bear and her cubs.

 Talk calmly and slowly wave your arms above your head to let a bear know you are human and not prey.
 Avoid making loud noises or running because this can prompt a bear to chase you.
 Black bears and grizzly bears can climb trees, so do not use a tree as an escape route.
 Carefully move to higher ground and make yourself appear larger if possible.

-If the bear stands still, you can slowly walk away sideways because this movement isn’t as threatening to bears.
+If the bear stands still, you can slowly walk away sideways because this movement is not as threatening to bears.
 If a bear charges you, use your bear spray or play dead by lying face down with your elbows over your face and your hands across the back of your neck.

 2. Moose

-If you are wondering what to do if you see a moose while hiking, the most important precaution is to maintain distance.
-Moose are not inherently aggressive, but they will defend themselves if they feel threatened.
 If you end up close to a moose, do not show any aggression.
 Walk away if the moose does not notice you, or talk softly and slowly move away if it does.
-If the moose shows any signs of charging you, run away or take cover.

 3. Deer

 It is important to know what to do if you encounter a deer while walking, even though they seem like very docile animals.
 Deer typically run away when they encounter humans, but they may also charge if they feel threatened.
-Run away or climb a tree if a deer charges you, or play dead if you are unable to flee.
+Watch out for female deer with young fawns in spring.
+These deer want to protect their young and might show more aggression than the typical deer you would encounter in the wild.
+Male deer tend to be more aggressive during the fall mating season.

 4. Snakes

 If you encounter a snake, maintain distance.
 Back away slowly and quietly, and avoid sudden movements.
-Seek immediate medical attention if a venomous snake bites you.
-You can avoid snake encounters by checking rocks and logs before sitting.
+When hiking or exploring, avoid placing your hands and feet in holes or cracks, as a snake could be lurking, ready to bite.
+You can also avoid snake encounters by checking rocks and logs before sitting.
+Treat any snake you see as venomous rather than going closer to identify it.

 Enjoy Safe Camping at Kampgrounds of America

-Enjoy a fun, relaxing and safe camping experience at KOA.
-At different KOA locations, you can enjoy Tent Sites, RV Sites, cozy Camping Cabins or Unique Lodging options.
+Experience a fun, relaxing and safe camping experience at KOA.
+At different KOA locations, you can enjoy Tent Sites, RV Sites, cozy Camping Cabins or unique Lodging options.
 KOA offers convenient amenities such as clean bathrooms with hot water, playgrounds, laundry facilities, a KOA store and helpful staff.
 Some KOA locations offer unique amenities and activities such as pools, sports courts, dog parks, hot tubs, staff-led activities and other fun perks.

 Whether you want to hike trails or relax around a campfire, KOA provides a safe place to have fun and rest your head at night.
 Book a stay at KOA to enjoy a safe camping experience.